jlepage/cfFramework/README.md

 cfFramework is a CFML MVC Framework

 Thanks by advance for your interest on cfFramework.

-## changes for version 0.9.1
+## changes for version 0.10
- - throw exception if controller does not extends AbstractController
- - clean parameters in App.cfc
- - move isMethod to HttpRequest
- - add getMethod to HttpRequest
+ - Open inheritance for Config object by App.newConfigObject()
+ - Add rendering time cost on debug mode
+ - Add controller time cost on debug mode
+ - Add route time cost on debug mode
+ - Add simple cache for router.getFormatedURL

 ## Changes for version 0.9
  - full IOC configuration on app parameters
  - getVersion() and getCopyrights() function on render
  - first public commit (yeah!)

+For a full list of changes, please see CHANGES.txt

 ### Installation
 Please refer to cfFramework wiki